SmBe19/refactored-train-journey/.junie/guidelines.md

 ## General

  - Do not try to run tests.
-Only build the project to validate your changes.
+ - Do not build the project.